MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

   function never returns, no Java thread can ever run again.
 Spot any suspect native functions and trace every entry/exit to detect faulty code.

+Please refer to :ref:`implementation_details` if you encounter issues to implement the heart beat.

 Check UI Thread Liveness
 ~~~~~~~~~~~~~~~~~~~~~~~~